Following are answers to some questions you may have about humanism.

 Is humanism a religion?

 No, not in any conventional sense.
-For most people, religion implies belief in God, acceptance of supernatural powers, and adherence to long-held “inspired” and institutional dogma.
+For most people, religion implies belief in a god, acceptance of supernatural powers, and adherence to long-held “inspired” and institutional dogma.
 Humanism rejects all these assertions so is clearly not a religion.

 But from a sociological perspective and as a philosophy of life, humanism functions much like religion, without the supernatural component.
 It offers people a sense of belonging and community with other like-minded individuals.
 It inspires us to live our best lives and commit to the common good.
 And it can help us find purpose and meaning at each stage of our lives — from youth through adulthood to our final days.